saadBr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions: this script sets execute permissions to subdir for everyone
 12-directory_permissions: this script creates a directory with customs permissions
 13-change_group: this script changes the group owner to school for the file hello
+100-change_owner_and_group: this script changes the owner and group owner of all files and directories